microsoft/AzureAutomaticGradingEngine/README.md

 Remark:
 1. Subscription ID must be unique for each assignment.
 2. Don't run <code>az ad sp create-for-rbac -n "gradingengine" --sdk-auth</code> repeatedly!
-Teacher needs to remove the student in subscription table and ask your student resubmits the online form for the new credentials.
+Teacher needs to remove the student in subscription table and asks your student to resubmit the online form with the new credentials.

 ## Quick test with AzureGraderConsoleRunner